A four-day course for those newly exposed to industrial hygiene responsibilities or in need of a foundational skill refresher.

 - AIHA®'s The Occupational Environment: Its Evaluation, Control, and Management PDF Publication

-- NIOSH Pocket Guide to Chemical Hazards on a flash drive
+- NIOSH Pocket Guide to Chemical Hazards online access

 - Interactive workshops and question and answer sessions